Coronavirus help and support for your business

 Contact us: To enable us to release telephone capacity and assist those with more complex needs, we are asking customers with routine enquiries to view our tutorials or send us a secure message through Internet Banking.

-Open a new account: You can set up an account by visiting https://apply.unity.co.uk/.
+Open a new account: You can set up an account by visiting the apply.unity.co.uk website.
 You can submit all relevant documentation, including proof of identification, online.

 If you are not yet registered with online banking, contact our Customer Services team on 0345 140 1000* to get set up.